Skip to main content

 ssh [CLUSTER-NAME]

-This connects through the Slurm compute node and drops you into the container (if image_id was specified).
-From here, you can run commands interactively, just as you would inside an salloc session:
+This connects through the Slurm compute node and opens a shell in the container if you specified image_id.
+You can then run commands interactively, as you would inside an salloc session:

 nvidia-smi -L